-Preadmission Test: Veterinary Technology Admissions

-Exam

-Prerequisites: VET-102; VET-103; VET-112; VET-115, BIO115; MAT-040, WRT-101

-Application Deadline: October 1 of the current year

-Program Admits: Spring semester.
+Program length: 24 months Preadmission Test: Veterinary Technology Admissions Exam GPA for admissions eligibility: 2.00 Prerequisites: VET-102; VET-103; VET-112; VET-115, BIO-115;MAT-040, WRT-101 Application Deadline: October 1 of the current year Program Admits: Spring semester.
 Please Note: Applicants will only be accepted once the pre-requisites stated above have been successfully completed.
 Applicants are strongly encouraged to meet with a program official regarding application procedures.
 Travel is required for all students enrolled in this program.